 In This Article

-You've probably used the aloe vera plant (Aloe barbadensis Miller) on minor scrapes and sunburns for its skin-healing properties.
+You've probably experienced the soothing properties of aloe vera (Aloe barbadensis Miller) on minor scrapes and sunburns thanks to its skin-healing properties.
 But, in addition to the benefits of its sap, this spiny, rosette-shaped species, part of the Aloe genus, makes for an attractive houseplant.

 Aloe vera is a great addition to your home for low-maintenance greenery and a chic desert aesthetic, though keep in mind that it can be toxic to people and pets if consumed.
 Originally from the Arabian Peninsula, this succulent doesn't need to live in its native habitat to thrive.
 While succulents as a whole are generally slow-growing, aloe is one of the faster-growing succulents.
 With a little care and even the slightest green thumb, you can grow a healthy aloe vera plant right inside your home.

 - Botanical Name: Aloe barbadensis Miller